Shayanaly/subreddit-analysis-pipeline/README.md

 ## Notes

 - Arctic Shift is a free public API with no authentication required.
-Be respectful with request frequency — the scripts include a 600ms delay between calls by default.
+The scripts include a 600ms delay between calls by default to stay within rate limits.
 - The dashboard runs entirely inside Google Sheets via HtmlService.
 No server, no hosting, no external dependencies.
-- The comment fetcher is resume-able — if it times out mid-run, just run `fetchNextCommentBatch()` again and it picks up from where it left off.
+- The comment fetcher is resume-able.
+If it times out mid-run, just run `fetchNextCommentBatch()` again and it picks up from where it left off.
 - Sentiment analysis skips already-labeled posts so it is safe to re-run without double-spending API credits.

 ---

 ## License

-MIT — use it, fork it, build on it.
+MIT.
+Use it, fork it, build on it.